 The Old and New Guards 'Present Arms' before the Captains of the Guard ceremoniously hand over the Palace keys.

 This symbolic gesture represents the transfer of responsibility for the security of the Palace's from the Old to the New Guard who, until relieved, will be The King's Guard.

-When The Queen is in residence The Foot Guards, on the forecourt of the Palace, will await The Queens Life Guard and 'Present Arms', (salute with their rifles), as the cavalry pass between the Queen Victoria Memorial and Buckingham Palace.
+When The King is in residence The Foot Guards, on the forecourt of the Palace, will await The King's Life Guard and 'Present Arms', (salute with their rifles), as the cavalry pass between the Queen Victoria Memorial and Buckingham Palace.